- Write Like You Mean It

 Now, before you start picturing moustache-twirling baddies or internet trolls, hang on.

-We're not here to point fingers at actual people — there’s enough division on the internet, let’s do our best not to add to it, eh?
+We're not here to point fingers at actual people — there’s enough division on the internet, let’s do our best not to add to it, agreed?

 OK, so what’s all this talk of a villain?